OG-Hunter/seditiontracker.github.io-/docs/_suspects/roy-franklin.md

 courthouse:
 raid:
 perpwalk:
-quote: 'I admit I was there, and I am proud of the fact that I was there, and stood up for a cause that I believed in.
+quote: "I admit I was there, and I am proud of the fact that I was there, and stood up for a cause that I believed in.
 I have no problem with that.
-It was not about Trump; it was about stealing the election.'
+It was not about Trump; it was about stealing the election."
 title: Roy Franklin charged on December 2, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack